slavafox2/burger2/README.md

 # BURGER is SPA order food.
 There possible building  burger yourself with an ingredients and order it.
+Also, user have authentication with SingUp and SingIn.

-stack of technologies:  React, redux, wabpack, babel, firebase, axios, routes, React DevTools
+STACK of technologies:  React, redux, wabpack, babel, firebase, axios, routes, redirect, React DevTools,

 >Building page